POLYSTYRENE EPS GRAFIT 10mm

 • EN 13163:2012+A1:2015: the harmonised European standard for factory-made expanded polystyrene in buildings, covering declared thermal conductivity, dimensional tolerances, mechanical strength, and water absorption.

-• Reaction to Fire — Euroclass E: typically suitable for use within EWI systems on residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.
+• Reaction to Fire — Euroclass E: typically suitable within EWI systems on residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.

-• Reveal Detailing Under Part L: insulating reveals with graphite EPS supports the psi-value (Ψ) calculation at window and door junctions under current Approved Document L guidance, contributing to dwelling fabric energy efficiency.
+• Reveal detailing under Part L: insulating reveals with graphite EPS supports the psi-value (Ψ) calculation at window and door junctions under current Approved Document L guidance, contributing to dwelling fabric energy efficiency.

 Is EPS Grafit 10 mm Right for Your Project?